eliminmax/tech-journal/docs/topics/Ansible/Installation-Methods.md

 ### pipx

-`pipx` is a tool that, much like `pip`, can install programs from the Python Package Index, but unlike `pip`, it installs them into their own isolated venv, to avoid polluting the system Python prefix and avoid depenendency hell.
+`pipx` is a tool that, much like `pip`, can install programs from the Python Package Index, but unlike `pip`, it installs them into their own isolated venv, to avoid polluting the system Python prefix and avoid dependency hell.

 ```sh
 pipx install ansible --include-deps